jensbambauer/seriale/site/content/post/if-you-accidentally-buy-a-sex-store-instead-of-a-bakery-interview-with-vladimir-kanuhin-winner-of-the-award-best-actor-at-die-seriale-2020-and-leading-actor-in-the-russian-web-series-millionaire-from-balashikha.md

   leading actor in the Russian web series Millionaire from Balashikha
 date: 2021-06-03T14:42:16.223Z
 description: >-
-  Millionaire from Balashiha is a fun and varied web series that was shot in 2017 in Russia.
+  Millionaire from Balashikha is a fun and varied web series that was shot in 2017 in Russia.
 The comedy series about a young entrepreneur trying to keep his business – a sex shop on the edge of town, gained a dedicated fan audience, approximately 60,000 subscribers, and 6 million views.